Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ## Article XIII - Amendments to the Bylaws

-+ A. Bylaw revisions shall be reviewed and developed annually at the Executive Board Transition Retreat.
++ A. Bylaw revisions shall be reviewed and developed semesterly by the Standards Board.

 + B. Any proposed amendments should be presented to the Chapter President within twenty-four (24) hours of the desired presentation of the amendment to the Chapter.